Azure/iot-central-firmware/freeRTOS/b-l475e-iot01a1-bg96-verizon/README.md

 ## Step by step - Azure IoT - Free RTOS verizon kit sample (b-l475e-iot01a1-bg96)

+### Setting up the dev environment and building the sample

 - Download `OpenSTM32 SystemWorkbench` from [this URL](http://www.openstm32.org/Downloading%2Bthe%2BSystem%2BWorkbench%2Bfor%2BSTM32%2Binstaller) You will need to register / login to access downloads.

 - Clone this repository -> `git clone https://github.com/azure/iot-central-firmware`